 EMERGING MARKETS-Battered Mexican peso leads Latam FX higher, rouble hits record low

-March 9 (Reuters) - The Mexican peso rose for the first time in five sessions on Wednesday to lead gains among its Latin American peers, while Russia's rouble touched record lows in the wake of a U.S. ban on its oil as it pressed ahead with its war on Ukraine.
+March 9 (Reuters) - Mexico's peso jumped 2.3% on Wednesday, rising for the first time in five sessions to lead gains among its Latin American peers, while Russia's rouble hit record lows in Moscow in the wake of more sanctions on Russia over its war with Ukraine.

-U.S. President Joe Biden on Tuesday slapped an immediate ban on Russian oil and other energy imports, ratcheting up Western sanctions that have triggered a rally in commodity prices and sparked fears of higher global inflation.

-Russia's rouble RUBUTSTN=MCX tumbled more than 13% against the dollar to record lows in onshore trading, even as the country's central bank took measures to shore up the currency.
-Russian assets have been dumped relentlessly and the rouble is now down about 30% in Moscow trade since Russia sent troops into Ukraine on Feb.
-24.

-Data showed annual inflation in Mexico accelerated faster than expected in February, pressuring on the central bank to raise interest rates even as its economy struggles.
+The peso MXN= was on track to recover a chunk of its 3.5% loss made over the last four sessions.
+Data showed annual inflation in Mexico accelerated faster than expected in February, strengthening the case for a rise in interest rates even as its economy struggles.

-Like most other emerging market central banks, the Bank of Mexico (Banxico) raised its benchmark interest rate by 50 basis points in February.
-The hike marked its sixth consecutive rise.
+"The Mexican peso has historically been one of the most globally influenced emerging market currencies.
+Today's move was more a reflection of this improvement in global risk sentiment and the relief rally to some extent in risk assets," said Rachel Ziemba, founder of Ziemba Insights.

+Other Latam currencies also firmed as the dollar succumbed to a rallying euro.
+Brazil's real BRBYBRL= surged to one-month high and was last trading up 0.8%, looking past data that showed a steeper than expected fall in industrial output in January.
+FRX/

+Ratcheting up Western sanctions, the U.S. on Tuesday banned Russian oil and other energy imports, while the European Union announced fresh measures against Russia and its ally Belarus - pushing them closer to a default.

+"The significant restrictions that the Central Bank of Russia is placing on foreign currency transactions plus the impacts of sanctions will make (the rouble) almost untradeable and non-convertible," said Ziemba.

-Currencies of central and eastern European countries, including the Hungarian forint EURHUF=, the Polish zloty EURPLN=, and the Czech koruna EURCZK=, strengthened on Wednesday, propped up by recent rate hikes from central banks.
+Central and eastern European currencies, including the Hungarian forint EURHUF=, the Polish zloty EURPLN= and the Czech crown EURCZK=, strengthened against the euro, propped up by recent rate hikes from central banks.

-Brazil's real BRBY, BRL= rose 0.7%, marking its second straight day of gains.
-Industrial output in Brazil fell more than expected in January, underscoring negative prospects amid supply chain bottlenecks that could worsen with the turmoil following the invasion of Ukraine.
+Chinese shares underperformed as investors remained on edge over concerns that the commodity price rally would have a wider impact on the world's second-largest economy, while new domestic coronavirus cases also weighed on risk sentiment.

 Stock indexes